openlawteam/tribute-contracts/subgraph/README.md

 > Graph definition for the Tribute DAO Framework

+## Subgraph Setup

 ### Multiple Ethereum Networks Setup

-Managing different network deployments for the contracts, is currently setup using a config file in `config/subgraph-config.json`, providing the network, start block, subgraph directory, github username, and contract addresses for the DaoFactory and BankFactory, for each subgraph:
+Managing different network deployments for the contracts, is currently setup using a config file in `config/subgraph-config.json`, providing the network, start block, subgraph directory, github username, and contract address for the DaoFactory:

 For example: